magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 1. Log in to Admin.
 2. Open the Search Synonym page.
 3. Click the "New Synonym Group" button.
 4. Enter data according to a data set.
+For each variation the synonyms must have unique identifiers.
 5. Click the "Save Synonym Group" button.
 6. Check that a message about successful saving is appeared.